Watch our students explain the benefits of learning a foreign language.

 - Ceiling projector, retractable movie screen, Apple TV, Blu-Ray, DVD, laptop connectivity

-- Flatscreen LCD TV connected to PC, Apple TV, DVD and VCR players
+- Flatscreen Smart TV connected to PC, Apple TV, DVD and VCR players

 - iPads for use during Native Speaker sessions and language classes